Spantree/spantree.github.io/source/_posts/2014-02-03-backbone-repository-pattern.markdown

 and we will have to deal with this situation head on.

 And what about situations where we would want to trigger an action when a new set of collections is fetched?
-Or maybe we have a real-time dashboard that needs to get updated on near real time everytime some event happens somewhere else (even on a remote computer or server)?
-How we handle error messages for all xhr requests?
+Or maybe we have a real-time dashboard that needs to get updated on near real time every time some event happens somewhere else (even on a remote computer or server)?
+How do we handle error messages for all xhr requests?

 What about scenarios where the xhr response does not fit nicely with our collections and entities?
 For example, suppose we need to request data about 'things to do' and the structure of that data returned is something like: